Stephen Chow: 2001–2010: International stardom

-His film CJ7 began filming in July 2006 in the eastern Chinese port of Ningbo.
+His final role film CJ7 began filming in July 2006 in the eastern Chinese port of Ningbo.
 In August 2007, the film was given the title CJ7, a play on China's successful Shenzhou crewed space missions—Shenzhou 5 and Shenzhou 6.
-CJ7 became the highest-grossing film of all time in Malaysia.

-For his work in comedy, he has received praise from notable institutions such as the Brooklyn Academy of Music, who called him the King of Comedy.
+For his work in comedy, he has received praise from notable institutions such as the Brooklyn Academy of Music, which has called him the King of Comedy.

 2010–present: Focus on directing

-In 2010, he became the executive director and major shareholder of 比高集團(BingoGroup Limited).
+In 2010, he became the executive director and major shareholder of 比高集團 (BingoGroup Limited).

 In 2013, his film Journey to the West: Conquering the Demons was the highest-grossing Chinese film of all time.

-In 2016, his film The Mermaid broke numerous box office records, and became the highest-grossing film of all time in China.
+In 2016, his film The Mermaid broke numerous box office records, and became the highest-grossing film of 2016 in China.
 The Mermaid was released in Vietnam on 10 February 2016.
 On 14 March, it became the third-highest-grossing film of all time in Vietnam.
 It has now grossed over US$553.81 million worldwide.
 Chow became the ninth-top-grossing Hollywood Director in 2016.

+Chow spent 4 years writing, directing and producing the remake of his 1999 film King of Comedy, the film was titled The New King of Comedy, released in February 2019.

 Personal life

-Chow dated Karen Mok, who has starred alongside him in several films.
-Chow had a ten-year relationship with Yu Wenfeng until 2010.
+Chow and Jacqueline Law met while filming the TV series The Final Combat in 1989 and began dating shortly thereafter.
+In the autumn of 1992, they broke up.
+Law later struggled with depression and recalled mentioning marriage to Chow, only to be dismissed as “crazy,” which left her heartbroken: “I longed to start a family with him, but he treated me like a lunatic.”
+Years later, when Law announced she had cancer, Chow was working on Journey to the West: Conquering the Demons.
+Among other memorial references, he named the film’s female lead Miss Duan, referencing The Final Combat, where Chow and Law portrayed Mr. and Mrs. Duan.
+The film premiered after Law's death.

+Chow and Athena Chu started dating after working together on Fight Back to School.
+Their secret relationship lasted for more than three years, ending due to Chow's alleged infidelity.
+In a 2008 interview on Be My Guest, Chu recalled the breakup: "One day, after wrapping up work, I went to visit my boyfriend’s room.
+The door was locked, and when he opened it, he looked flustered.
+I touched the bed, and it was warm, while the bathroom door was locked from the inside."
+Chu stated that she didn't know who the other person was and suspected there were more than just one.
+Despite this, Chu continued to work alongside Chow until the film finished.
+Karen Mok, the often suspected mistress at the time, denied being involved with anyone during the filming of A Chinese Odyssey.
+According to Tiffany Chen, however, during the filming Chow had relationships with Yammie Lam, Chu and Mok.
+From 1995 to 1998, Chow had a public relationship with Karen Mok, who starred alongside him in several films.